fedepujol/nvim/README.md

 Also a very minimal colorscheme to make everything look a little bit nicer and custom key bindings.

 ## Prerequisite
+- Neovim v0.5 or [nightly](https://github.com/neovim/neovim/releases) builds.
+- A Patched Font (Pick your font of choice from the [nerdFont](https://github.com/ryanoasis/nerd-fonts) guys)
+- Terminal capable of using a patched font.

 ### Windows